DanielMwendwa/DanielMwendwa.github.io.src/content/authors/admin/_index.md

 #email: ""
 ---

-Daniel Mwendwa is an astute Software Engineer with several successful projects under his belt through which he has honed his analytical thinking and collaboration skills.
+I am an astute Software Engineer with several successful projects under his belt through which he has honed his analytical thinking and collaboration skills.
 He is passionate about using his knowledge and skills to help society by addressing the opportunities and challenges posed by the rapidly accelerating pace of technological advances.

-Passionate in programming; developing, testing and debugging code; designing interfaces; Data analysis and visualisation; and administering systems and networks.
+I am passionate in programming; developing, testing and debugging code; designing interfaces; Data analysis and visualisation; and administering systems and networks.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/cv.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.